yunyizyz/Wisper-of-Flavor-Yelp-LLM/README.md

 Install dependencies using pip install name.
 Replace "name" with the actual name of the package in dependencies list above.

-## Order of Running codes
-Please run codes in folders Word2Vec_TFIDF_traditionalML_RNN, BERT, EDA_cluster_time_series one by one.
-For the first two files, the raw datasets and intermediate datasets needed to run the code are included in each file, no need to change anything in the code.
-For EDA_cluster_time_series folder, since the datasets are too large to upload, please download the dataset from links we provided below and change the file path in our code.

 ## Word2Vec_TFIDF_traditionalML_RNN
 This folder contains code for using TF-IDF and Word2Vec to deal with text data.
 The subsequent steps involve applying traditional machine learning models ( Decision Tree, Naive Bayes, Linear SGD Classifier, Logistic Regression, Random Forest, and SVC) and applying RNN (Recurrent Netural Network) and evaluating models' performance.